 The emergent Coronavirus, or COVID-19, is a highly contagious pathogen which causes a whole host of unpleasantries ranging from severe respiratory illness to kidney failure.
 The virus is thought to have originated in a fresh-air sea market in the city of Wuhan, the capital of the Hubei Province.
 This article will discuss the attributes of this disease, the situation in China, factors contributing to to the pandemic, and where it may be headed.

-To start with, the Wuhan Virus is closely related to SARS (Severe Acute Respiratory Syndrome), which caused an epidemic in China in the early 2000s.
+To start with, COVID is closely related to SARS (Severe Acute Respiratory Syndrome), which caused an epidemic in China in the early 2000s.
 SARS was concentrated in mainland China and Hong Kong, and resulted in 8,098 cases and 774 deaths (9.6% mortality rate), which in the grand scheme of things was probably not a particularly serious outbreak, all things considered.
 With the response directed by the frankly incompetent and criminally negligent CCP government, it’s a miracle the disease didn’t end up killing more people.

 - It is a zoonotic disease, meaning it spread from animals to humans

 - It has spread more than five times faster than SARS

 - The incubation period ranges from a day to two weeks